 Getting some relevant experience is one of the most important things you can do to help find a career in health.
 Some work experience placements offer a hands-on experience, while some provide insights, observation and work shadowing.
 All can provide a valuable experience for students looking to move into a career in the NHS.

 “Having the chance to do work experience within the NHS has made my understanding of what they do much better.”Work Experience Student

 What will I do during my work experience?

 On your first day with us you will have an introduction to the week.
 We will explain what to expect and what we expect from you.
-This will be particularly important if you are going to work in a clinical setting, where the quality of patient care and confidentiality are very important.
-Our staff have lots of knowledge about the area they work in and they will happily answer any questions you have.
+Our staff are very knowledgeable about the area they work in and they will happily answer any questions you have.
 Don’t be afraid to ask them anything; there really is no such thing as a ‘silly question’.

 Depending on where you are for the week will determine what sort of experiences you will get, but all are valuable and will give you a real insight into the workings of our Trust and healthcare more generally.

 You will also have the opportunity to be trained in Basic Life Support which is an essential skill to have as it could help you save a life one day!

 On your final day you will have a chance to feedback to each other what you have learnt through short presentations.